 Since 2008, The Challenge has supported The Smith Family in raising over $6million to help children in need to break the cycle of disadvantage through education.

-The Smith Family Challenge is an exhilarating 100km off road adventure held over two days.
-Teams of four navigate by foot, bike and on water to the finish line.
+The Smith Family Challenge is an exhilarating 100km off-road adventure held over two days.
+Teams of four navigate by foot, bike and on the water to the finish line.
 Challengers pay the full cost of the event so 100% of donations go directly to The Smith Family programs.

 For 1 in 6 Australian children growing up in disadvantage, it can limit their choices, opportunities and outcomes in life.
 Investing in their education delivers long-term positive benefits for them, their family and potentially generations to come.